Grunge: Legacy

 Calvert stated that Nirvana's "Smells Like Teen Spirit" has an "iconic place in history" as it had "generation-defining resonance" for young people from its era"; he states that "no other band ... made the urge to self-destruct ... as listenable", with "authentic" pain and "disaffection".
 Calvert also calls the record "chart history's most ferocious, dark and intense" music since early punk rock, and he says it was "heavy when heavy was needed" by young people of that era, "jarr[ing] young America awake" and giving them something to "cling to" in difficult times.
-A 2017 book stated that grunge "..forever changed the identity of rock music in a way analogous to punk"; moreover, grunge added "introspective" lyrics about "existential authenticity" and "what it means to be true to oneself".
+A 2017 book stated that grunge "forever changed the identity of rock music in a way analogous to punk"; moreover, grunge added "introspective" lyrics about "existential authenticity" and "what it means to be true to oneself".
 Grunge's Kurt Cobain has been called the "voice of Generation X", playing the same role for this demographic as Bob Dylan played for 1960s youth and that John Lennon played for the 1970s generation.
-Bob Batchelor states that Nirvana was "as important as Elvis or the Beatles."
+Bob Batchelor stated that Nirvana was "as important as Elvis or the Beatles."

-In 2008, Darragh McManus of The Guardian states that grunge was not simply a young person's trend or a musical fad; she states that grunge synthesized the key philosophies of the modern era, from "Feminism, liberalism, irony, apathy, cynicism/idealism ..., anti-authoritarianism, [to] wry post-modernism".
+In 2008, Darragh McManus of The Guardian states that grunge was not simply a young person's trend or a musical fad; she states that grunge synthesized the key philosophies of the modern era, from "Feminism, liberalism, irony, apathy, cynicism/idealism ... anti-authoritarianism, [to] wry post-modernism".
 McManus states that grunge dealt with serious, "weighty" topics, which does not occur often in popular music.
 McManus stated that for Generation X, grunge was not just music, it was a key cultural influence.
-Marlen Komar states that Nirvana's success popularized "non-heterosexist", non-binary ways of thinking about "gender and sexuality", emphasized how men and women were alike and promoted progressive political thinking.
+Marlen Komar stated that Nirvana's success popularized "non-heterosexist", non-binary ways of thinking about "gender and sexuality", emphasized how men and women were alike and promoted progressive political thinking.

-When asked about the '90s grunge movement in 2021, Mark Lanegan commented, "It’s not something that was contrived or cooked up around the campfire somewhere.
+When asked about the '90s grunge movement in 2021, Mark Lanegan commented, "It's not something that was contrived or cooked up around the campfire somewhere.
 It just happened organically.
-It’s hard for me to comment, because there’s always great new music and there probably always will be – as long as the sun keeps shining."
+It's hard for me to comment, because there's always great new music and there probably always will be – as long as the sun keeps shining."